P. Cherian

-Justice P. Cherian (September 1867 – 1951), in full Punnoose Cherian was a high court judge of Travancore.
+Justice Punnoose Cherian (September 1867–1951), was a high court judge of Travancore.

 Early life and education

 P. Cherian was born in Mavelikkara.
 He was the son of Idicheriyan Punnoose, an Anglican Syrian Christian landholder.

 Cherian matriculated from M. C. C. Higher Secondary School.
-Then he joined Madras Christian College and earned a BA degree.
+Then, he joined Madras Christian College and earned a BA degree.
 In 1891, graduated in law from Madras Presidency College.

 Legal career

 P. Cherian practiced law in Trivandrum for three years.
 Afterwards, he joined the Travancore government service, as a District Munsiff.
 After thirteen years of service as munsiff judge, he was made the District Judge of Quilon.
 Meanwhile, he was briefly on special duty as Settlement Officer.

 After an year, he resumed his service as a Travancore district judge.
 Later, he was appointed to the Chief Court of Cochin, but soon returned to his original office in Travancore.

 Travancore Christian Succession Act of 1916

-To address the vexed question of Christian inheritance, Dewan P. Rajagopalachari, on July 23, 1911, appointed a commission of six leading Travancore Christians to study and record evidence about the existing succession practices of Travancore Christians, with recommendations for a settled law.
+To address the vexed question of Christian inheritance, Dewan P. Rajagopalachari, on 23 July 1911, appointed a commission of six leading Travancore Christians to study and record evidence about the existing succession practices of Travancore Christians, with recommendations for a settled law.
 The commission consisted of K. C. Mammen Mappillai representing Orthodox churches, D. Francis representing the South Travancore Catholic Association, Iype Thoma Kathanar representing the Mar Thoma Church, as well as representatives from the L.M.S., Latin Catholic and Syro-Malabar Churches.
 District Judge P. Cherian was appointed as the President to this Commission.

 Meanwhile a group of influential Saint Thomas Anglicans and reform-minded individuals from other Saint Thomas Christian denominations, came up with an idea of a legislation, comparable to the Indian Succession Act of 1865, that granted greater property rights to Syrian Christian women.
 Some of them were involved in a controversial lawsuit, concerning the division of property of a deceased person.
 This was eventually settled, based on a legal testimony of Judge P. Cherian, by applying the Indian Succession Act.
 The judgement was to divide the dead man's estate, equally between his mother and widow, excluding all other paternal claimants.
 This legal precedent, which was upheld by all higher courts, influenced the commission.

 In 1912, the Christian Commission by majority, came up with a draft bill.
 This draft, though not as liberal as the Indian Succession Act of 1865, granted daughters who weren't given dowry, a share in ancestral property, that was equal to a third of that of a son.
 It also allowed widows to inherit the same share as a son, up to a maximum of one-quarter of the estate.